codepath/android_guides/Push-Messaging.md

 Often you might want your BroadcastReceiver to communicate with a host activity.
 There can be a bit of confusion around how to access an activity from the receiver.
 The easiest way to communicate between an activity and a receiver is to **have the receiver be defined as an inner class** within the activity [as explained here](http://stackoverflow.com/a/10218242) in detail.
 Once you've defined the receiver that way, accessing the internal state of the Activity is easy.

+### Creating Dashboard Notifications

+By default, Parse will create dashboard notifications based on certain details of the push message that are sent if you specify the "alert" and "title" properties in the notification.
+In the event that you want to manually manage the notifications, all you have to do is avoid sending the `alert` or `title` so parse doesn't create the notification for you.

+Details of setting up custom push notifications can be [found in this guide](https://www.parse.com/questions/update-notification-in-android).
+Check out the [[Notifications|Notifications#creating-a-notification]] guide for a detailed look at creating and managing these notices.
+See also how to [group notifications](http://developer.android.com/training/notify-user/managing.html) by modifying existing notices.
+This is useful if you want to avoid stacking a bunch of notifications and instead group messages or only show the latest one.

 ### Source Code

 We have a full demo of Parse Push sending and receiving which [can be found on Github](https://github.com/thecodepath/ParsePushNotificationExample/tree/master/src/com/test).
 Check out [MyCustomReceiver](https://github.com/thecodepath/ParsePushNotificationExample/blob/master/src/com/test/MyCustomReceiver.java) and [MainActivity](https://github.com/thecodepath/ParsePushNotificationExample/blob/master/src/com/test/MainActivity.java).